lennartj/jguru-shared/README.md

 Hence, all "shared" components are intended for deployment into production, and also potential OSS access.
 Mainly, shared components include

-1. **Service Provider Interface**s (SPIs): Typically used to hold internally used, public specifications.
+1. **Service Provider Interface**s (SPIs): API implementations intended for internal use, such as simplifications/wrappers for working with a particular facet of JavaEE/EE4J/Spring/whatever technology.
 2. **Test-scope Artifacts**: Components intended to simplify test automation in other projects.
 3. **Helper Components**: Full software components which are independent of domain, such as microservice underpinnings / distributions.

-A Shared Components repository, therefore, depends mainly on build definitions, annotations and configuration supplied within the Shared Components repository in addition to the standards (typically `JavaEE` or `EE4J`) or chosen technology stack (something like `Apache Camel` or `Spring Framework`).
+A Shared Components repository, therefore, depends mainly on build definitions, annotations and configuration supplied within the _Codestyle_ Repository in addition to the standards (typically `JavaEE` or `EE4J`) or chosen technology stack (something like `Apache Camel` or `Spring Framework`).
 The intended structure and responsibilities of projects/artifacts within repositories could/should be ordered as illustrated in the image below: